 Measuring thicknesses is always a benefit in everyday dentistry, makes it fast, reliable and more predictable.

-The two measures “posterior misura” gives have changed and speed up my practice.
+The two measures LM Arte Posterior Misura gives changed and sped up my practice.

 Radhika M, Sajjan GS, Kumaraswamy BN, Mittal N. Effect of different placement techniques on marginal microleakage of deep class-II cavities restored with two composite resin formulations.
 J Conserv Dent.
 2010;13:9–15.